allen-garvey/personal-website-4/README.md

 # Allen Garvey Personal Website

-The personal website of Allen Garvey, created with [Jekyll](http://jekyllrb.com)
+The personal website of Allen Garvey

 ## Dependencies

+* PHP 7.0 or later
-* Jekyll 3.0.1
+* npm
+* Node.js 4.2.6 or later
+* Make (to use makefile)